Tell your advisors exactly what you want to achieve out of the deal.

 Who will the directors be?
 Who can vote in new directors?
 What is the formal chain of command?
 How much ‘say’ can the newcomer expect?

 ii) How will you cope with a dispute?

 Methods include court resolution, arbitration, and mediation.
 Mediation, arbitration and court resolution.
 See point 4 below for more on this.

 iii) How will (either of you) get your money out?

 In a practical sense, having ‘liquidity’, i.e. the ability to sell, adds real value.

 When people go into business together, the mood is often euphoric.
 The parties just want to get on, and get the deal settled.
 They will say ‘Disputes?
 What disputes?
 We will get along fine.’
 The trouble is that when a dispute arises, trust usually breaks down, and then one side will try to hold the other to ransom.
 Often it is just too expensive to go to Court, or to arbitrate, and the parties are left having to accept the status quo.
 One way to avoid this is to have a mechanism that allows a buy-out on an agreed formula.
 Having an ‘out’ if things don’t work out is the best insurance that you will actually get along fine.

-For further information, or to make an appointment please contact Matthew Haggart or call on 03 477 8080.
+For further information, or to make an appointment please call on 03 477 8080.